Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

 LaStarsha McGarity received a Masters of Art and a Certificate of Advanced Study in Art Conservation from the Patricia H. and Richard E. Garman Art Conservation Department at SUNY Buffalo State College, in 2019.
 She received a Bachelors of Art in Art with a minor in Chemistry from Texas Southern University (HBCU), in 2013.
 Her conservation experiences include Texas Southern University, the Cleveland Museum of Art, the Smithsonian’s National Museum of African American History and Culture, and the Smithsonian’s National Museum of African Art.
 Her graduate internships were completed at the Mississippi Civil Rights Museum and the Museum of Mississippi History (2MM), the Brooklyn Museum, the Saint Louis Art Museum, and the Academy Museum of Motion Pictures.
-LaStarsha is currently the Andrew W. Mellon Fellow in Objects Conservation at the National Gallery of Art in Washington, DC.
+LaStarsha is currently the Mellon Foundation Fellow in Objects Conservation at the National Gallery of Art in Washington, DC.

 Move this whole section up, swapping places with the section above it.